 - Department: Medical Education

-- Title: Assistant Dean, Medical Education and Associate Professor of Physiology
+- Title: Assistant Dean, Medical Education and Professor of Physiology

 - Office: College of Medicine, 4th Floor